Alex Murdaugh arranged for a man to kill him in a conspiracy to collect $10 million in life insurance for his son, authorities say – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Melissa Alonso, Eric Levenson, Martin Savidge and Angela Barajas contributed to this report.
+CNN’s Melissa Alonso, Angela Barajas, Caroline Kenny, Martin Savidge and Amanda Watts contributed to this report.

 Comments